patrickhuber/patrickhuber.github.io/service-contracts.md

 Because of this categorization, we will need to standardize a format expressiveness.

 ### Request / Reply
-Following a 'one model in, one model out' philosophy manifests as a Request object and a Response object.
+Following a 'one model in, one model out' philosophy manifests itself as a Request object and a Response object.
 Because the action on the resource is a Read operation (CRUD), we will name the request and reply with this information as well.

-Data Contracts
+#### Data Contracts
 ```CSharp
 public class ProductReadRequest
 {